aeternity/protocol/contracts/aevm.md

 block chain variables in straight line code.
 A contract on HLM has a two local key->value stores, one containing numbers and one containg strings.

+The cost for executuing a HLM contract is directly propotional to the size of CODE+STORE.
+That is the gas used is bytesize(CODE+STORE) before contract execution.

+This allows for blindingly fast and cheap contracts with a known kost to be executed on the AEternity chain.

 HLM statements are of the form:
 ```
  IF BoolExpr THEN Statement ELSE Statement